-Community · · Indicative Funding outcomes Whole Identifiable Individuals creates need Period Benefits of Separate ninda Aujusteu Source based on Funding community parts of the community lleed Funding Public Priv ate Public Private Impact Statement categories (funding range) - Catchment(s) for rate Activity: Electricity Supply Stewart island Elect tricity Supply (S IESA) Kaitiakitanga for future generations A diverse economy creating healthy and affordable lifestyles Empowered communities with the right tools to deliver the best outcomes This activity generates and supplies a convenient and reliable source of electricity, which is essential for business, industry and residential needs on Stewart Island/Rakiura.
+Community Dist tribution of ben efits Whose act Benefit Costs and A ssessm ent of Ber efit Indicative Funding outcomes Whole Identifiable Individuals creates need Period Benefits of Separate Init ial Adjı usted Source based on Funding community parts of the community lieeu Funding Public Priv ate Public Private Impact Statement categories (funding range) - Catchment(s) for rate Activity: Electricity Stewart island Elect tricity Supply (S IESA) ı Kaitiakitanga for future generations A diverse economy creating healthy and affordable lifestyles Empowered communities with the right tools to deliver the best outcomes This activity generates and supplies a convenient and reliable source of electricity, which is essential for business, industry and residential needs on Stewart Island/Rakiura.
 The activity also operates waste collection services for the island.
 Low The whole community benefits because the electricity supply supports the island.
 As a key tourism destination, there is also a flow-on economic benefit to the rest of the district when visitors also choose to travel to other areas of the district.
 A coordinated supply also reduces the impact on the unique natural environment , which is located within a conservation estate.
 Medium/Hi gh SIESA provides electricity services for the Stewart Island/Rakiur a community and supports the community's economic and social wellbeing by providing an essential service to local residents, businesses and visitors.
 The single generation source of electricity and waste managemen t practice also reduces the impact on the local environment and protects amenity High Individual property owners and businesses that are connected or able to connect to the supply receive a private benefit.
 Residents, businesses and visitors create the need.
 Current and future years The electricity lines have long useful lives and will benefit current and future generations.
 The current diesel generators have shorter lives.
 While Council has chosen to amalgamate the overall funding of this activity under the community resources activity, given the high degree of private benefit, Council has chosen to set fees and charges for consumers to reflect a user pays approach to ensure consumers are aware of the costs associated with their use.
-A portion of the costs is also collected through a local targeted rate to reflect the public benefit in having a supply available for reflects by individual to the some control of the flow from the flow infrastructure belocation of the flow from the flow flow from the flow flow flow flow flow flow flow flow vate good the direction of this activity action of this activity action of the total control 0%- 30% od componict benefit operties of componict funds activity, received the district rovide on the island ociated with onvenient people choe is a max of feed month harges and a contigeted rate ponent of iture will procrowing the people choe is a max of feed month harges and a contigeted rate ponent of iture will procrowing the perestional rates in pure states ent of a small cognises e district of and Operational Targeted rates (Low) - Area of Service Fees and Charges (High) Other sources (Low) Capital Targeted rates Fees and Charges Grants and Subsidies Borrowing Proceeds from Asset Sales Development and/or Financial Contributions Other sources including reserves
+A portion of the costs is also collected through a local targeted rate to reflect the public benefit in having a supply available for reflects by individual to the some conservation of the flow from the conservation of the flow from the bendering funded charges consum connection of the flow from a little from a little flow funding asset for flow for the flow funding asset flow for the flow funding asset flow for the flow flow flow flow flow flow flow flow vate good the direction of this continuous of the total of t on the islar ociated wi ent of a small cognises the district of a small cognises the district of the small cognises the small cognises and the small Operational Targeted rates (Low) - Area of Service Fees and Charges (High) Other sources (Low) Capital Targeted rates Fees and Charges Grants and Subsidies Borrowing Proceeds from Asset Sales Development and/or Financial Contributions Other sources including reserves

-values for properties to Repayment of any borrowings will
+properties to Repayment of any borrowings will

-residents. connect to. be via the local targeted rate and fees and charges.
+connect to. be via the local targeted rate and

+fees and charges.
 Grants may be

 available from time to time for

 specific projects but are difficult to

 predict

+connect to. be via the local targeted rate and fees and charges.
+Grants may be available from time to time for specific projects but are difficult to